makstakeda/StagiMap/README.md

-# Stagimap
+# StagiMap

-Stagimap is a simple and friendly configurator for Yandex.Maps.
+StagiMap is a simple and friendly configurator for Yandex.Maps.
 Goal of this library is to give to any developer simple ways of customizing and deploying maps on buisness websites without learning required API-methods.
 Just with few lines of code you can build your own functional map with clusters, navigation, hide/show functions and more.

-**NOTE:** Stagimap is based on version 2.1.XX of Yandex.Maps API and depends on its lifecycle.
+**NOTE:** StagiMap is based on version 2.1.XX of Yandex.Maps API and depends on its lifecycle.
 The library is not created for flexible tune-in and supports limited features of [Yandex.Maps API](https://tech.yandex.com/maps/jsapi/).

-Documentation and demo in Russian: [makstakeda.ru/stagimap](http://makstakeda.ru/stagimap)
+Documentation on Russian is available [here](README_RU.md).

 **Main features:**